All the Children’s Commissioner’s work is driven by what children told us is important to them

-When I ask children in care what has helped in their lives, they never say things like, “It was my Pathway Plan” or “It was the Children and Social Work Act 2017.”
-What they tell me is the name of a person.
+When I ask children in care what has helped in their lives, you never say things like, “It was my Pathway Plan” or “It was the Children and Social Work Act 2017.”
+What you tell me is the name of a person.

 It might be a social worker or a personal adviser.
-But for so many children, it’s a foster carer.
+But for so many of you, it’s a foster carer.

 Foster carers change lives.

-For some of them, the change is immediate.
-Foster care gives them a place of safety that makes them feel better straight away.
+For some of you the change is immediate.
+Foster care gives you a place of safety that makes you feel better straight away.

-Other times the change might not happen right away.
+Other times the change might not happen in front of your eyes.
 But the caring and supportive actions of foster carers will be felt for years to come.

 As one teenager puts it, “My life was set to follow a bleak path with few positive outcomes or possibilities had it not been for two women who drastically changed my whole outlook on my self-worth and life in general.
 Nanny Liz (foster carer) and Nana Jane (support worker) quite possibly saved my life.
 Each woman taught me that to show your vulnerability and to grieve for what others have done to you is okay, it’s okay to cry and use your emotions constructively.”